trieut415/Eartag-Jetson/README.md

 ---

 ### File Structure Description
 Here is a top level view of the repository.
 I will describe the purpose of each more in depth under this graph.
+This will provide you all insights on what each file does, and the relevant parameters to adjust and fine tune.
 ```bash
 Eartag-Jetson/
 ├── dashboard/                        # Streamlit or other UI components for visualization, tuning, or configuration